devops329/devops/instruction/jest/jest.md

 #### Mocking function parameters

-To this point we really haven't show a valid use for mocking out parameters.
-Let's correct that by considering a pipeline module that provides a class named `Pipeline` that takes a series of step functions than then calls them when the Pipeline `run` method is called.
+To this point we haven't really shown a valid use for mocking out parameters.
+Let's correct that by considering a pipeline module that provides a class named `Pipeline` that takes a series of step functions then calls them when the Pipeline `run` method is called.

 ```js
 class Pipeline {